 2020 Threat Assessment Summary

-Methamphetamine availability and trafficking continues to occur at a high level in the Oregon-Idaho HIDTA and represents the area’s greatest drug threat, followed by heroin, controlled prescription drugs, illicit marijuana, cocaine and other dangerous substances, including synthetic drugs.
+Methamphetamine availability and trafficking continues to occur at a high level in the Oregon-Idaho HIDTA and remains the area’s greatest drug threat, followed by heroin; fentanyl and synthetic opioids; controlled prescription drugs; illicit marijuana; cocaine; and other dangerous substances.

-The threat posed by non-medical use of prescription drugs, mostly painkillers, has grown in recent years and parallels national trends.
+The threat posed by non-medical use of pharmaceutical drugs, mostly painkillers, has grown in recent years and parallels national trends.
 While some indicators, such as related hospitalizations, deaths and rates of prescribing, suggest a recent decline in misuse -- availability and misuse remain at a high level in the HIDTA.
-The rise in misuse can be attributed to greater availability through increased sales of controlled prescription drugs, liberal prescribing of opioids by doctors, and ease of access to the drugs through family or friends.
-Furthermore, people who are addicted to prescription opiates are increasingly switching to heroin because it is more available, cheaper, and provides a more intense high than prescription opiates.
+The rise in misuse of prescription medications can be attributed to greater availability through increased sales of controlled prescription drugs, liberal prescribing of opioids by doctors, and ease of access to the drugs through family or friends.

 Marijuana use, cultivation, and trafficking are pervasive in the HIDTA.
-Oregon’s Medical Marijuana Act, which allows for quantities of marijuana to be grown and used for qualifying medical conditions, continues to be exploited to facilitate illegal cultivation for profit.
-In addition, illicit manufacture and distribution of cannabis extracts, such as hash oil and marijuana wax, have increased in the region due to an expanding market for high-potency cannabis products that produce strong psychoactive effects.
-Greater demand for potent cannabis extracts has led to a higher prevalence of extraction labs in Oregon.
+Oregon’s Medical Marijuana Act and recreational marijuana, which allow for specified quantities of marijuana to be grown, continue to be exploited for profit.
+In addition, illicit manufacture and distribution of cannabis extracts, such as hash oil and marijuana wax, have increased in the region and have led to a higher number of extraction labs in Oregon.
 Since 2013, more than 30 production-related fires and explosions have been reported in the state.
 Idaho marijuana laws remain rigorous, with all possession, manufacture, and sale of the drug strictly prohibited.